SzymonLubinski/Logans-Taco/README.md

 # Future
 I'll create some new options in the future:
-- Admin dashboard
-- Login functions
-- Analytical data
+- More analytical data
-- Information about orders for customers
+- Better rating options